 What time you send invitations out will have a big impact on whether they’re opened and read.
 Invitation software can help you optimise the time you schedule email invitations, so you know that your invites aren’t being sent out in vain.
 Another vital part of designing email invitations is making sure that they can be opened and viewed on a mobile device.
 Almost half of all invitations are opened on a smartphone – fail to optimise your invites for mobile and you risk losing half of your guest list.

 Using invitation software can make the difference between a full event and a half-full event.
-Download our Benchmarks report to find out more about email invitations best practice and how invitation software can help you plan a successful event.
+Get in touch to find out more about email invitations best practice and how invitation software can help you plan a successful event.